pudly/schmopera-hugo/content/articles/touring-life.md

 Although I sing professionally and I manage to work full time with companies that I love, and who share my values, my career has remained pretty local.
 However, this past year I have had the extraordinary opportunity to go on tour singing Oreste in _La belle Hélène_ with Jeunesses Musicales Canada.
 We were away for six weeks in the fall and four in the spring, touring our opera in remote parts of Québec and Ontario.
 It may not have been France, but I have had some of the best moments in my professional life.

+> When I think back on the girl sitting at her perfect Paris hotel balcony I realise… she would have missed out on all of this.

 Here are five things that, for me, transformed a Comfort Inn in Mont-Laurier into an extravagant suite in Paris.

 ## Wacaco